UTHealth House Calls presented by Mercedes-Benz Dealers of Greater Houston

 In an effort to educate the city on a variety of health topics, Mercedes-Benz Dealers of Greater Houston has teamed up with UTHealth to bring you health-related House Calls!
 Throughout the next several months, a series of live web chats, hosted at local Mercedes Benz dealerships, will touch on different health categories that concern the surrounding communities.
 You can join the conversation by submitting your questions and monitoring the web chats as they commence.

-Host: Mercedes-Benz of the Woodlands
+Host: Mercedes-Benz of Houston North

-Host: Mercedes-Benz of the Woodlands
+Host: Mercedes-Benz of Houston North

-This "House Call" will offer advice on how stay healthy as an athlete.
-Whether you're a professional or a weekend warrior, our experts will offer great practices and tips for keeping you at the top of your game!
-Also you can learn the symptoms of sports related injuries that can be hazardous to your health, like concussions.
-To learn more about sports medicine, Click Here.
+This "House Call" will offer advice on the latest in pediatric health.
+Learn the best practices to ensure your kids are healthy and active as they grow!
+To learn more about pediatric health, Click Here.

-Meet Our House Call Expert Speaker:
+Meet Our House Call Guest Experts:

 SEE PREVIOUS HOUSE CALLS HERE